Mandy-cyber/Markdown-ToC-Generator/README.md

 ## 🐍 Download Python Script

-If you prefer to use the generator as a Python script, follow these steps:
+If you prefer to use the generator as a Python script, follow these steps:<br>

 #### ✅ Step 1: Download the Script